daniel-farina/osmosis/docs/network/README.md

 cd $HOME
 ```

-Use the following command to ensure the validator file is in the gensesis state
+Use the following command to ensure the validator file is in the gensesis state:

 ```bash
 osmosisd unsafe-reset-all
 ```

-While we could start cosmovisor now with "cosmovisor start", lets set up a service with the following commands to allow it to run in the background as well as restart automatically if it runs into any problems!
+While we could start cosmovisor now with "cosmovisor start", lets set up a service to allow cosmovisor to run in the background as well as restart automatically if it runs into any problems:

 ```bash
 echo "[Unit]